smaislin186/dwa15-spring2017-notes/02_PHP/06_Functions.md

 $luckyNumber = rand(0, 100);
 ```

-__To be covered in lecture: understanding function documentation using [wordwrap](http://php.net/manual/en/function.wordwrap.php) as an example.__
+__To be covered in lecture: reading function signatures in the documentation.__

-There are many built-in PHP functions ([full reference](http://php.net/manual/en/funcref.php)); here's a summary of some commonly used ones to give you a sense of what's available:
+There are many built-in PHP functions ([full reference](http://php.net/manual/en/funcref.php)); here's a summary of some commonly used ones to give you a sense of what tools you have at your disposal:

 [String functions](http://php.net/manual/en/book.strings.php)
 + strstr — Find the first occurrence of a string